⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 💰 How BAC Makes Money

-• The Global Markets segment specializes in market-making, financing, securities clearing, settlement, and custody services, along with a range of risk management products.
+• **Global Markets:** Engages in market-making, financing, securities clearing, and risk management across various asset classes.

 Revenue Breakdown